jacobkoziej/mkinitcpio-msg/README.md

 I was growing tired of keeping a post-it note on my laptop with my contact information.
 One day I thought to myself if it would be possible to display this information when loading the initial ramdisk environment.
-I managed to stumble upon [mkinitcpio-bootmsg] and [mkinitcpio-bootmsg] while browsing the AUR, but neither functioned the way I would have liked, so I just decided to hack together my own implementation of this simple task.
+I managed to stumble upon [mkinitcpio-archlogo] and [mkinitcpio-bootmsg] while browsing the AUR, but neither functioned the way I would have liked, so I just decided to hack together my own implementation of this simple task.